beginning of content

 Key facts

-• Throat cancer includes cancers that grow in the pharynx, oesophagus or thyroid.
+• Throat cancer includes cancers that grow in the pharynx (back of the throat).

 • The main risk factors for throat cancer are smoking, drinking alcohol and infection with certain viruses.

-• Throat cancer can cause symptoms such as a lump in the throat, a sore throat or cough that won’t go away and trouble swallowing.
+• Symptoms of throat cancer include feeling a lump in your throat or neck, difficulty swallowing and having a sore throat or cough that won't go away.

-• Throat cancer is usually treated with surgery.
-This is sometimes followed by radiotherapy and/or chemotherapy.
+• Throat cancer is usually treated with surgery, sometimes followed by radiotherapy or chemotherapy.

 What is throat cancer?

-Throat cancer refers to cancer that begins in the throat.
-The throat (also called pharynx) is a tube that runs from the back of the nose to your food pipe (oesophagus) and the windpipe (trachea).
+The throat (also called pharynx) is a tube that runs from the back of the nose to the top of your food pipe (oesophagus) and the windpipe (trachea).

 What are the symptoms of throat cancer?